slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	# Let's queue a 1000 jobs with the above specifications
 	queue 1000

-Then, create a log directory:

-	$ mkdir log

 and submit the job using the `condor-submit` command: